plandes/mimicsid/README.md

 This repository contains the a Python package to automatically segment and identify sections of medical notes.
 It also provides access to the MedSecId section annotations with MIMIC-III corpus parsing from the paper [A New Public Corpus for Clinical Section Identification: MedSecId].
+See the [medsecid repository] to reproduce the results from the paper.

 This package provides the following: